DPotoyan/Chem324/_build/python-intro.md

-A list is a generic container for holding any python type be it a string, numbers other lists or a mix of everything.
+A list is a generic container for holding any Python type, be it a string, numbers, other lists, or a mix of everything.